 After this, see if the keyboard is now typing numbers.

-If the none of the above methods worked, sign-in using another User Account and see if the keyboard types numbers.
+If the none of the above methods worked, sign-in using another User Account and see if the keyboard can type numbers.

 If the keyboard works normally from another user account, the problem is most likely due to your user account being corrupted.